 Fresh herbs and citrus are fragile and will burn if you add them from the start.
 Same thing with fresh garlic … it has a really low burn point.

-If you want to use fresh herbs, citrus zest, and garlic (do it … they’re delicious!), just toss them with your veggies when they’re finished cooking.
-You could also add garlic about halfway through the cooking process (watch to make sure it doesn’t burn though) or simply mix with the finished veggies for a couple minutes.
+If you want to use fresh herbs, citrus zest, or garlic, just it with your veggies when they’re finished cooking.
+You could also add garlic about halfway through the cooking process (watch to make sure it doesn’t burn though) or simply mix it with the finished veggies for a couple minutes.
 The heat from the pan and veggies will cook the garlic.

 Start by preheating your oven to 425 degrees.
 Give the oven at least 10 to 15 minutes to get hot before adding the veggies.
-Lightly spray your baking sheets with nonstick cooking spray or top them with parchment paper … this will make cleanup easier.
+Lightly spray your baking sheets with nonstick cooking spray or top them with parchment paper … this will make cleanup easier later.

 Prep your veggies by cutting them into uniform pieces.
-That will ensure everything roasts evenly.
+That way, everything roasts evenly.
 Next, add olive oil and seasonings.
 For this recipe, I used extra virgin olive oil, rosemary, garlic powder, and salt and pepper.

-The vegetables need a little wiggle room!
-If they’re too crowded, they won’t brown and will take much longer to cook.
+Vegetables need a little wiggle room to roast properly!
+If they’re too crowded, they’ll steam instead of brown, and it will take much longer to cook.